JetBrains-Research/commit_message_generation/README.md

 #### Input type

-This project explores two kinds of input for commit message completion task: diff and commit message history.
+This project explores two kinds of input for a commit message completion task: diff and commit message history.

-* For decoder, there is only one supported option: concatenate commit message history with current commit message and pass to context.
+* For decoder, there is only one supported option: concatenate commit message history with a current commit message and pass to context.

 * For seq2seq models, there are three supported options:
-  * *Diff-only:* pass diff to encoder, pass current message to decoder.
+  * *Diff-only:* pass diff to encoder, pass a current message to decoder.
-  * *History-only:* pass history to encoder, pass current message to decoder.
+  * *History-only:* pass history to encoder, pass a current message to decoder.
-  * *Diff + history:* pass diff to encoder, pass commit message history concatenated with current message to decoder.
+  * *Diff + history:* pass diff to encoder, pass commit message history concatenated with a current message to decoder.

 ### Step 3: Train